tytydraco/yessleep/out/I_Never_Knew_My_Mother_I_Didnt_Even_Know_What_She_Looked_Like.md

 I squinted my eyes in the darkness, just barely able to make out the forest in the pale moonlight.

 And then I felt it… behind both of my shoulder blades.
-It was like two hot needles were coming through my skin.
+It was like two burning needles were piercing through my skin.